adam-zhang-lcps/papers/barbie-bungee-jump.typ

 + Measure Barbie's mass using the scale.
 + Attach the calculated mass from #link(label("procedure-1"), [Part 1]) minus Barbie's mass to Barbie.
-+ Tie one end of the surgical tubing to Barbie.
++ Tie one end of the surgical tubing to Barbie, ensuring that the knot ends where the tape indicates.
-+ Tie the other end of the surgical tubing to the drop platform.
++ Tie the other end of the surgical tubing to the drop platform, again ensuring the knot ends where the tape indicates.
 + Place a meter stick on the ground to use as a frame of reference.
 + Drop Barbie from rest.
 Use a device to record the drop to determine how close to the ground Barbie reached.